Skip to main content

 To fully grasp the interaction between these regulations, one must differentiate between the two primary categories of wellness programs defined under HIPAA.
 The classification of a program dictates the rules applied to its incentive structure.
 This distinction is clinically and legally significant, as it separates programs based on passive engagement from those requiring active health achievements.

 The first category is the participatory wellness program.
 These programs reward participation alone.
-Examples include attending a health seminar or completing a without any requirement for the results.
+Examples include attending a health seminar or completing a health risk assessment without any requirement for the results.
 Under HIPAA, there is no limit on the financial incentives for these programs because they do not require you to meet a health standard.
 The second category is the health-contingent wellness program.
 These are further divided into two subcategories:

 • Activity-only programs require you to perform a specific physical activity, such as walking a certain amount each day, to earn a reward.
 They do not require you to achieve a particular health outcome.